"I hear and I forget, I see and I remember, I do and I understand.” ~ Confucius

 Body of the email:

 - Site contact information:

-- Brief description of organization, including its mission, services, etc. (information should not be cut and pasted from a website.)
+- Brief description of organization, including its mission, services, etc. (in your own words, not cut and pasted from a website.)

-- A list of potential internship activities (be as specific as possible.)
+- A list of potential internship activities (as specific as possible.)
 These must align with the public health science program competencies.

 - PHSC Guide to Hosting an Undergraduate Intern (internship site requirements)